 This exam focus covers Exam Focus within Series & Parallel Circuits for GCSE Physics.
 Revise Series & Parallel Circuits in Electricity for GCSE Physics with 20 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 14 of 16 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position